 Kathleen Landers, MSW, LCSW-C

-AS A THERAPIST her style is warm, kind and very direct, using a combination of psychodynamic and behavioral techniques based on current theories of attachment and neuroscience.
+As a therapist, her style is warm, kind and very direct, using a combination of psychodynamic and behavioral techniques based on current theories of attachment and neuroscience.
 Previous clients have shared the experience that she inspires hope and models happiness while offering a reasonable perspective that includes daily coping skills.
 Her goal is to help clients solve problems, work through feelings, resolve relationship challenges, overcome traumatic experiences and improve long-term happiness.

-AS A SUPERVISOR, COACH, OR WORKSHOP PRESENTER, Kathleen is focused on individual performance as well as team and community impact.
+As a supervisor, coach, or workshop presenter, Kathleen is focused on individual performance as well as team and community impact.
 Bringing our best and most thoughtful selves to the workplace and to our professional roles and relationships requires insight, humor, tenacity, endurance, humility, and perspective.
 She is an analytical and strategic thinker who understands that excellence is reached when we are able to coalesce our experiences into action so well practiced it appears effortless and even fun.
 "Leading Leaders" is her executive coaching platform to help those in the roles of authority to bring out the best in themselves and those around them.

-Kathleen founded Sequence to build upon her private practice by designing an organization that meets the many complex needs faced by adults, adolescents, and families.
+Kathleen founded Sequence to build upon her private practice by designing an organization that meets the many complex needs faced by adults, adolescents, children and families.
 This is accomplished by offering high-quality services from well-supported professionals who are highly regarded in the field, and who strive to always be improving their skills and knowledge to best serve others.

 A native of the Durham/Chapel Hill area of North Carolina, Kathleen enjoys working and raising a family in the Greater Washington area and is almost over the culture shock after 2 decades in the area.
 She is an avid reader of any subject and especially enjoys science, nature, history, anthropology and human behavior.
-She enjoys travel, museums, hiking, boating, and gardening.
+She enjoys travel, museums, hiking, sailing, and gardening.

 - Bachelor of Arts, Psychology, Hiram College, Hiram Ohio